The Goonies 'R' Good Enough: Background and release

-Plot
+Synopsis

+Part 1

-Cyndi Lauper's character, referred to as Cyndi, works at her parents' gas station, along with her friends Dave (Wolff) and Wendi (Richter).
+Cyndi Lauper's character, referred to as Cyndi, works at her parents' gas station, along with her friends Dave (David Wolff) and Wendi (Wendi Richter).
 Cyndi's Mom is baking cookies for gas station customers, and Wendi operates a vegetable stand (set up inside a miniature wrestling ring) outside the station.
-A group of creditors (Piper, Blassie, Sheik, and Volkoff) show up to evict them and take over the station.
-While they argue with Mom and Pop (Albano), an old woman (Moolah) shows up and closes down Wendi's vegetable stand, putting in a Benihana-like set-up in its place.
+A group of creditors (Roddy Piper, Freddie Blassie, Iron Sheik, and Nikolai Volkoff) show up to evict them and take over the station.
+While they argue with Mom and Pop (Lou Albano), an old woman (The Fabulous Moolah) shows up and closes down Wendi's vegetable stand, putting in a Benihana-like set-up in its place.
 While packing, Cyndi removes a picture from the wall, which reveals the entrance to a cavern.
-Searching through the cave, Cyndi finds a treasure map and then encounters the Goonies (minus the character of Andy), who also have a copy of the map.
+Searching through the cave, Cyndi finds a treasure map and then encounters six of the Goonies (Sean Astin, Josh Brolin, Jeff Cohen, Corey Feldman, Martha Plimpton, and Ke Huy Quan) who also have a copy of the map.

 Soon after, they encounter a group of pirates (who look just like the creditors, though it is never said if they are the same people as the creditors), and a supposed green-faced witch.
 Cyndi runs away as the Goonies are captured by the pirates.
 Running through the caverns, she encounters several skeletons and even some chefs who seem to work for the restaurant Benihana.
 Cyndi eventually finds herself trapped between the pirates and the green-faced witch on a log bridge.
-Unsure what to do, she cries out: "Steven Spielberg, how do I get out of this one?"
+Unsure what to do, she cries out "Steven Spielberg, how do I get out of this one?"
 The scene cuts to Spielberg in an editing room, apparently in the midst of editing the video as it is happening.
 Spielberg stops the editing machine and begins to give a solution, before realizing that he does not know how to help Cyndi.